All in artificial intelligence

 Present performance of machine learning systems—optimization of parameters, weights, biases—at least in part relies on large volumes of training data which, as any other competitive asset, is dispersed, distributed, or maintained by various R&D and business data owners, rather than being stored by a single central entity.
 Collaboratively training a machine learning (ML) model on such distributed data—federated learning, or FL—can result in a more accurate and robust model than any participant could train in isolation.

 Is intelligence a prerequisite for experience, or only for expression of that experience?
 What if the occurrence of higher-order, self-reflexive states are not necessary and sufficient for consciousness?
 Although humans tend to believe that we perceive the true reality, the fact is that subjective image generated in our brains are far from being a truthful representation of real world.
-Nevertheless, generally our conscious experience of the world proves to be highly reliable and consistent in terms of mundane tasks.

 Complexity is natively intervened within data: if an operation is decomposable into rudimentary steps whose number varies depending on data complexity, exploiting a data sequence as a whole (collective effort of colony members in the specific task), rather than a single data input, can conduce to a much faster result.
 By forming a closed-loop system among large populations of independent agents, the ‘Swarm’, high-level intelligence can emerge that essentially exceeds the capacity of the individual participants.
 The intelligence of the universe is social.